How the Trade-in Appraisal Works in a Dealership

-Once the used car manager has completed the appraisal process of your trade-in, he will call the new car manager or whoever is working your car deal.
-He will give that person the Actual Cash Value (ACV) of your trade.
+Once the used car manager has completed the appraisal process of your trade-in, he will call the new car manager or whoever is working on your car deal.
+He will give that person your trade’s Actual Cash Value (ACV).

 Presenting You With Your Trade-in Value

 After the used car manager calls the manager working your car deal.
-They will present you with your payments, terms, cash down, and ACV simultaneously.
+They will simultaneously present you with your payments, terms, cash down, and ACV.
 They may use a “four square” or another method to give these figures to you.

 This is how a dealer may attempt to scam you on the ACV of your trade:

 Example: The trade-in’s true ACV is $8000.
 The manager working your car deal may start presenting you with a lower number of only $5,000.
 This is called “Holding on your Trade.”